California Electrician Continuing Education

 The DIR’s test info page is also useful.
 It has sample questions and more tips to help you on the day of your exam.
 At the very bottom of that page, they give an outline of each exam, too.

 If you don’t pass, don’t panic.
-Wait 60 days, then send in this application to retake the test along with the $100 exam retake fee.
+Wait 60 days, then send in the application to retake the test along with the $100 exam retake fee.
 Since you’ll be more familiar with the exam format, it should be easier this time.